Webinar Topics

 7.30pm – 9.00pm

 Thinking about divorce under Syariah law or already going through the process?
-Not sure what to expect from the Syariah Court, or how to manage without a lawyer?
-This session will explain what you need to know about your rights, the legal process, and the social support available to you.
+Not sure what to expect from the Syariah Court, or what support is available to you?
+This session will explain your rights, the legal process, and the social resources that can guide you through this journey.

 Moderator